licky-licky/toji-no-miko-translations/docs/md/docs/Translations_for_Toji_no_Miko:_KInT_and_more.md

 Translations for Toji no Miko: KInT and more
 ============================================
 [<iframe width="640" height="480" src="https://www.youtube.com/embed/https://www.youtube.com/playlist?list=PLk4EUmZ8ni9xHJb-ZBPdnsuwvXS0pL-Wj"></iframe>](:Iframe)
-Someone kindly subbed recordings of all translations relating to the game here.
-I highly recommend watching these over reading the raw text.
-You can also navigate from below.
-Each section for the game translations has an individual playlist at the top, and I try to include links to the respective videos in every pastebin.
+Someone kindly subbed recordings of all translations relating to the game here\.
+I highly recommend watching these over reading the raw text\.
+You can also navigate from below\.
+Each section for the game translations has an individual playlist at the top, and I try to include links to the respective videos in every pastebin\.

 -------------------------------------------------------------------------------------------------------------------------------------

-First off, a visual overview of Toji no Miko as a series (as of June 2020) to give you an idea of how everything fits into place.
+First off, a visual overview of Toji no Miko as a series (as of June 2020\) to give you an idea of how everything fits into place\.

 https://i.imgur.com/iCO24n6.png